emberjs/guides/source/localizable/testing/unit-testing-basics.md

 });
 ```

-In the event the object's method returns a value you can simply assert that the
+In the event the object's method returns a value, you can simply assert that the
 return value is calculated correctly.
 Suppose our object has a `calc` method
 that returns a value based on some internal state.